-The built-in camera is not recognized.
+The built-in camera is not recognized

-- 1. Boot the MacBook Pro to the desktop and launch iChat AV.
+- Boot the MacBook Pro to the desktop and launch iChat AV.
 Note: You do not need to be connected to a network to use iChat AV to troubleshoot.
 Verify that the correct versions of Mac OS X and iChat AV are installed.
 Reinstall or update software as needed. - 2.
 Open the iChat AV preferences and click on the 'Video' icon.
-Verify whether the camera is recognized by the iChat AV software.
+Verify that the camera is recognized by the iChat AV software.
 Is the camera recognized? - 3.
-Check the camera connection to main logic board. - 4.
-Check the camera connection to the camera board (in the display assembly). - Replace the display assembly.
+Check the camera connection to main logic board.
+Try re-seating the connector. - 4.
+Check the camera connection from the logic board to the camera board (in the display assembly).
+Try re-seating the connector. - Replace the display assembly.